 HTTP Alert Notification

-The HTTP alert notification lets you configure an endpoint that will be called when the alert is triggered.
+The HTTP alert notification allows you to configure an endpoint that will be called when the alert is triggered.

 Graylog will send a POST request to the notification URL including information about the alert.
 The body of the request is the JSON encoded data described above.